-Goals What do we want to achieve?
+Wh Goals at do we want to achieve?
 Strategies How will we do it?
 Activities What will we do this year?
 Measures How will we assess our performance?
-Budget Allocation 2021/22 Foster engaged 1.1.1 Facilitate Community Planning in the Tatiara's seven towns and settlements Facilitate Community Planning in five communities Five community plans developed \$44,800 1.1 communities with a shared vision and common purpose 1.1.2 Build the capacity of key 'town committees' to deliver community planning activities (future years) - - common purpose 1.1.3 Support communities to realise their vision and aspirations Provide and promote Tatiara Community Grants program Three fully subscribed funding rounds \$79,500 Enable all members of our community to participate in a wide range of programs and activities 1.2.1 Support sporting groups in the Tatiara to develop master plans for key sporting precincts Develop master plans for the Bordertown and Mundulla Recreation Precincts Two master plans developed \$32,000 1.2.2 Facilitate strategic planning for community groups & facilities (future years) - - 1.2 1.2.3 Build Council and community capacity to achieve external funding and philanthropic contributions Facilitate grants and fundraising workshop External funding/ contributions for local community groups and initiatives 1.2.4 Implement the Disability Access and Inclusion Plan Provide Active Inclusion Training for all current staff and elected members Review current programs and activities to maximise access and inclusion for people with disability Disability Access and Inclusion Plan initiatives implemented \$3,000 1.3 Promote lifelong learning 1.3.1 Adapt library services to create a vibrant centre for community and learning School holiday activities, Creative Kids, Book Week, History Month, Tech Savvy Seniors, activities for adults, engage in Skywhales and Masters Games, implement Community and learning activities facilitated \$1,500
+Budget Allocation 2023/24 Foster engaged 1.1.1 Facilitate Community Planning in the Tatiara's seven towns and settlements Facilitate Community Planning in five communities Five community plans developed 1.1 communities with a shared vision and common purpose 1.1.2 Build the capacity of key 'town committees' to deliver community planning activities (future years) - - common purpose 1.1.3 Support communities to realise their vision and aspirations Provide and promote Tatiara Community Grants program Two fully subscribed funding rounds \$63,000 Enable all members of our community to participate in a wide range of programs and activities 1.2.1 Support sporting groups in the Tatiara to develop master plans for key sporting precincts Complete relocation of the Padthaway Netball courts Complete Bordertown Grandstand repair and new seating (stage 2) Projects completed \$61,000 1.2.2 Facilitate strategic planning for community groups & facilities (future years) - - 1.2 1.2.3 Build Council and community capacity to achieve external funding and philanthropic contributions Facilitate grants and fundraising workshop External funding/ contributions for local community groups and initiatives 1.2.4 Implement the Disability Access and Inclusion Plan Develop auditing tool for access assessments of CBD facilities, built awareness through business engagement Support autism community education and engagement Disability Access and Inclusion Plan initiatives implemented 1.3 Promote lifelong learning 1.3.1 Adapt library services to create a vibrant centre for community and learning School holiday activities, Animals Anonymous visits - library and aged care, History Month, activities for adults in Keith and Bordertown, Community and learning activities facilitated \$12,500